Lanzhou–Xinjiang railway

 The Lanzhou−Xinjiang railway or Lanxin railway (兰新铁路 (蘭新鐵路, Lánxīn Tiělù)), is the longest railway in Northwestern China.
 It runs 1904 kilometres (1,183 miles) from Lanzhou, Gansu, through the Hexi Corridor, to Ürümqi, in Xinjiang.
 It was Xinjiang's only rail link with the rest of China until the opening of the Lanzhou–Xinjiang high-speed railway in December 2014.
 The railway follows the path of the ancient Silk Road.

 History

 The Lanzhou–Xinjiang railway, often abbreviated as the Lanxin line, is the longest railway built by the People's Republic of China.
 It was built by the China Railway Engineering Corporation.
 Construction of the initial stage (to Ürümqi) started in 1952, completed in 1962 and opened in 1966.
-The extension to the Kazakhstan border was built in the late 1980s, linkup with the Kazakhstan Railroads achieved on September 12, 1990.
+The extension to the Kazakhstan border was built in the late 1980s and the linkup with the Kazakhstan Railroads was achieved on September 12, 1990.
 After the completion of the 20 km Wushaoling Tunnel in 2006, the railway from Lanzhou to Ürümqi is all double-tracked.